harvester/harvesterhci.io/kb/2024-02-19/booting_harvester_via_iscsi_ibt.md

 Other storage devices, which are referred to as *non-boot disks*, may also be used in the Harvester ecosystem.

-# Requirements and Limitations

-The procedures described in this document do not apply to all circumstances.

-To the extent possible, necessary requirements and limitations are described here.

 ### Requirements

 You must install Harvester on a node with a converged NIC that provides iSCSI offload capability with firmware support.
 This firmware must specifically support the iSCSI Boot Firmware Table (iBFT).